Along the Great Divide: Plot

-Merrick and Ann find a mutual attraction.
-The marshal reveals to her his strict sense of duty stems from a time he ignored it.
+Merrick and Ann find a mutual attraction, and Merrick reveals to her that his strict sense of duty stems from a time when he had ignored it.
 That lapse, his failure to take his job seriously, cost his father's life.
-Ann sympathizes, but warns him of her strong loyalty to Pop.
-Meanwhile, Dan bribes Merrick's other deputy, Lou Gray (Ray Teal), to help him escape.
-When they reach a poisoned waterhole, a disagreement breaks out.
-All but Merrick want to head to a river half a day to the south.
-But Merrick insists on Santa Loma.
-Gray draws his gun, but Merrick shoots it out of his hand.
-Now, he has three prisoners to deal with.
-After two days without sleep, an exhausted Merrick drops from his horse.
+Ann sympathizes but warns him of her strong loyalty to Pop.

+Dan bribes Merrick's other deputy Lou Gray to help him escape.
+When they reach a poisoned waterhole, a disagreement ensues.
+All but Merrick want to head to a river half a day to the south, but Merrick insists on Santa Loma.
+Gray draws his gun, but Merrick shoots it from his hand, and he now has three prisoners to manage.
+After two days without sleep, Merrick drops from his horse.
 Pop grabs his gun but is unwilling to shoot.
-When Gray goes for his rifle, Pop kills him, then hands the gun back to Merrick.
+When Gray tries to reach his rifle, Pop kills him and hands the gun to Merrick.

-Back in Santa Loma, Pop is tried.
-Merrick tries to convince the jury of Pop's innocence, though all evidence and witnesses are against him.
-The result is a guilty verdict.
-Just before Pop is to be hanged, Merrick notices the watch he found near the body of Roden's dead son.
-Surprisingly, it has an inscription to Dan.
-Confronted with proof that it was he who killed his brother, Dan draws his revolver and grabs Ann as a shield.
-When Mr. Roden approaches him, Dan shoots, killing him.
-He then races into a barn where a gunfight ensues between him and Merrick.
-At one point, from the barn's loft, Dan jumps onto the back of a horse to attempt escape.
-And then, like his dead brother, Dan is shot in the back.
+Back in Santa Loma, Pop is tried for murder.
+Merrick tries to convince the jury of Pop's innocence, but all of the evidence and witnesses are against him, and the result is a guilty verdict.
+Just before Pop is to be hanged, Merrick notices the watch that he had found near the body of Roden's dead son and sees that it bears an inscription to Dan.
+Confronted with proof that it was he who had killed his brother, Dan draws his revolver and grabs Ann as a shield.
+When Roden approaches him, Dan shoots and kills him.
+He then races into a barn, where a gunfight with Merrick ensues.
+From the barn's loft, Dan jumps onto the back of a horse to attempt escape, but he is shot in the back.